 Information and resources for teachers, parents and carers to assist children with autism to make a smooth transition from early childhood learning into all Queensland school.
 Read more.

 Learning Potential Resources

 This website for parents of primary school children is designed to provide a range of easy-to-use activities and ideas that reinforce classroom learning.
 It offers free, mobile and tablet friendly ideas and activities; ‘everyday’ ideas that illustrate ways parents can use with their children as part to encourage literacy and numeracy skills growth as part of everyday life; 80 ‘practise’ together activities to reinforce literacy and numeracy skills their children learn at school; 80 ‘practise online’ activities including interactive games and videos and talking points for parents to share with their children.
 Learning Potential Resources have been developed by educators with the Australian Curriculum in mind.
 Visit the website.

 Information for schools, organisations & professionals

-Autism Queensland provides the following services to organisations and professionals working with/supporting school age children with ASD.
+Autism Queensland provides the following services to organisations and professionals working with/supporting school age children on the autism spectrum.